-- Transformers (e.g. Isolation Transformers, Step-up / Step-down Transformers, Power Transformer in Microwave Oven etc.): At the moment when AC power is supplied to a transformer, the transformer draws very heavy "Magnetization Inrush Current" for a few millisecs that can reach up to 10 times the Maximum Continuous Rating of the Transformer. - Devices like (i) Infrared Quartz Halogen Heaters (also used in Laser Printers) / Quartz Halogen Lights / Incandescent Light Bulbs using Tungsten heating elements and (ii) PTC Ceramic Heaters: Tungsten and PTC Ceramic have a very high Positive Temperature Coefficient of Resistance i.e. they have lower resistance when cold and higher resistance when hot.
-As Tungsten / PTC Ceramic heating element will be cold at the time of powering ON, its resistance will be low and hence, the device will draw very heavy Starting Surge Current with consequent very heavy Starting Surge Power with a value of up to 8 times the Maximum Continuous Running AC Power. - AC to DC Switched Mode Power Supplies (SMPS): This type of power supply is used as stand-alone power supply or as front end in all electronic devices powered from Utility / Grid e.g. in audio/video/ computing devices and battery chargers (Please see Section 4 for more details on SMPS).
+- Devices like Infrared Quartz Halogen Heaters (also used in Laser Printers) / Quartz Halogen Lights / Incandescent Light Bulbs using Tungsten heating elements: Tungsten has a very high Positive Temperature Coefficient of Resistance i.e. it has lower resistance when cold and higher resistance when hot.
+As Tungsten heating element will be cold at the time of powering ON, its resistance will be low and hence, the device will draw very heavy Starting Surge Current with consequent very heavy Starting Surge Power with a value of up to 8 times the Maximum Continuous Running AC Power. - AC to DC Switched Mode Power Supplies (SMPS): This type of power supply is used as stand-alone power supply or as front end in all electronic devices powered from Utility / Grid e.g. in audio/video/ computing devices and battery chargers (Please see Section 4 for more details on SMPS).
 When this power supply is switched ON, its internal input side capacitors start charging resulting in very high Inrush Current for a few millisecs (Please see Fig 4.1).
 This inrush current / power may reach up to 15 times the Continuous Maximum Running Power Rating.
 The inrush current / power will, however, be limited by the Starting Surge Power Rating of the AC source.